tjuranek/dotfiles/README.md

 # Dotfiles

 The configuration files I use for different development tools.
-These are meant to be symlinked.
+These files get symlinked to the correct paths so I can keep them up to date in git.

-### Vim
+### Setup
-- Install [Plug](https://github.com/junegunn/vim-plug) for managing plugins
+- Add execution permissions to the setup script. `chmod +x setup`
-- Symlink the configuration file. `ln -sf ~/repositories/config-files/.vimrc ~/.vimrc`
+- Run the setup script. `./setup`